Uraku Tower Hawaii

 No analysis available

-Concrete construction is strongly supported by the MLS: all 20 current listings list CONCRE.
-None of the public remarks suggest otherwise, so this appears to be a stable building-level fact rather than copy-paste noise.
+Concrete construction is strongly supported by the MLS: all 20 current listings list CONCRE in construction_materials.
+None of the public remarks suggest a different construction type, and there is no evidence of a recent change, so this appears to be a stable building-level fact.

 No analysis available